 What are analysts saying about our enterprise integration platform as a service (EiPaaS)?

 Customer interviews and financial analysis found that companies using SAP Integration Suite can see up to a 278% return on investment over three years.

-Integration is becoming the number one strategic priority for organizations in the digital age.
+Integration is becoming the number one strategic priority for organisations in the digital age.
 See why Gartner named SAP a Leader in the 2021 Magic Quadrant for EiPaaS.

-SAP has been recognized as a 2021 Gartner Peer Insights Customers' Choice 2021 for EiPaaS.
+SAP has been recognised as a 2021 Gartner Peer Insights Customers' Choice 2021 for EiPaaS.
 This is a great honor, as customer feedback shapes our products and services.

 Learn how our customers are embracing our holistic integration approach

 Find out how Costain turned project data into value for more sustainable and cost-effective infrastructure management.

 Consider how Delaware Consulting International uses a cloud-based integration suite so it can react quickly to any changes in its business.

 Learn how a cloud-first integration strategy supports Eneco’s efforts to provide sustainable energy while reducing costs.